coldsun13/SwiftUIToDoList/README.md

 # ToDoList
-The app allows you to store and create data about your favorite films
+In this application you can specify your tasks for the near future.
 ## Technology

 ```ruby